-A student may receive a grade of W in the regular terms (Fall and Soring) until two weeks before the last day of the regular term and four days prior to the last day of January Tern.
+A student may receive a grade of W in the regular terms (Fall and Spring) until two weeks before the end of any course during the regular term and four days prior to the last day of January Term.
 No one may withdraw from a course after this final date.